XessX/Tagless_Haskell_Interpreter/README.md

 that computes (using `Data.Text`) a "pretty-printed" version of the program\
 The code should come with a (commented!) test suite of programs that test all the features and all the interpreters.
 A standard unit test framework (such as HUnit or HTF) for that purpose is used.\

-Datas/codes and understanding of the project | Followed Areas to build the Project
+Codes/Materials for understanding the project | Followed studies to build the Project
 ------------- | -------------
+Data Types & Class Types  | (https://okmij.org/ftp/tagless-final/course/lecture.pdf)- [3.4 - Tagless Final embedding]
+Length of the Program  |
+Program that Runs  | Content Cell
+Data.Text for Haskell & Pretty Print Representation |
-Content Cell  | Content Cell
+TestSuite  | Content Cell
+HUnit TestCases  |
-Content Cell  |  \|
+Cabal Build  | Content Cell
+pairs & Projections  |
+Lamda  |
+Fix Combinator  |

 The interpreter will likely have Partial Evaluation added to it as so called "Fancy Interpreter".